 If you're between fourteen and twenty five, the world is for you.

-"Ticket, sir... your movie is right through this swirling vortex and to the right.
+right.
 You might want to leave your watch here.
-The vortex doesn't treat them nice."
+The vortex doesn't treat

 Nope.
 It's a poster for a remake.
 A remake of a very popular movie.
 Why remake a movie that was good in the first place?